The decomposition of primes in nonabelian extensions of Heisenberg type and an analogue of Euler's criterion

 In this section, we treat the case $\ell = 2$ by proving Theorem~\ref{thm:l-is-two}.
 In particular, $a$ will denote an element of $\bff_p-\{0,1\}.$ We begin with a group-theoretic lemma.

 \begin{lemma} All elements in the mod $2$ Heisenberg group have order of at most $4$. \end{lemma} \begin{proof} An arbitrary $A\in \chh(\bff_2)$ can be written as $A=I+B$ where $I$ is the $3\times 3$ identity matrix and $B$ is a strict upper-triangular matrix.
-Then, $A^4=(I+B)^4=I+B^4=I$ gives the required result. \end{proof} \begin{proposition} $(t-a)$ is not inert in the extension $\crr^{(\ell)}/k(t)$. \end{proposition} \begin{proof} Since the Frobenius conjugacy class that corresponds to $(t-a)$ has order of at most $4$, the number of prime ideals above $(t-a)$ is at least $2$ by Proposition~\ref{prop:cft}. \end{proof}
+Then, $A^4=(I+B)^4=I+B^4=I$ gives the required result. \end{proof} \begin{proposition} $(t-a)$ is not inert in the extension $\crr^{(\ell)}/k(t)$. \end{proposition} \begin{proof} Since the Frobenius conjugacy class that corresponds to $(t-a)$ has order of at most $4$ by Lemma~\ref{lem:l-is-two-order}, Proposition~\ref{prop:cft} implies that the number of prime ideals above $(t-a)$ is at least $2$. \end{proof}

 In view of the above proposition, $(t-a)$ splits into eight, four, or two primes.
 As we will show below, all of three cases occur.
 Now, we first consider the case where $\legendre{a}{p}=\legendre{1-a}{p}=1$.